Intermittent Fasting and Diabetes: Is It Safe?

 What the Research Shows

-The evidence for intermittent fasting in Type 2 diabetes is growing and largely positive.
+The evidence for intermittent fasting in Type 2 diabetes is growing, and it is mixed.

-A 2022 randomized controlled trial published in JAMA Network Open compared time-restricted eating (8-hour window) to calorie counting in adults with Type 2 diabetes.
-The time-restricted eating group achieved greater reductions in HbA1c and body weight over 6 months, with better adherence rates (Che et al., 2023).
+A 2023 randomized controlled trial published in JAMA Network Open compared time-restricted eating (8-hour window) to calorie counting in 75 adults with Type 2 diabetes.
+Over 6 months the time-restricted eating group lost more weight, 3.6% against 1.8%, and found the plan easier to stick to.
+HbA1c fell in both groups by roughly the same amount (Pavlou et al., 2023).

 A 2018 case series published in BMJ Case Reports documented three patients with Type 2 diabetes who were able to discontinue insulin therapy after adopting intermittent fasting protocols under medical supervision (Furmli et al., 2018).
-While case series are not the strongest evidence, these results are notable and have been supported by subsequent research.
+Three patients is the weakest form of clinical evidence.

 Risks for Type 2 Diabetes